Workflows: The syspilot Process¶

 Output: An approved Change Document with all affected IDs listed

-Key principle: The Change Agent never modifies code — it only analyzes and documents.
+Key principle: The Design Agent never modifies code — it only analyzes and documents.
 This separation ensures thorough analysis before implementation.

 @syspilot.implement — Execute¶